Etiquette and Protocol

-The Lord-Lieutenant is The Queen’s personal representative within Somerset and should be accorded the same etiquette and protocol, as any member of the Royal Family, when she is attending any event in the county in her official capacity.
+The Lord-Lieutenant is The King’s personal representative within Somerset and should be accorded the same etiquette and protocol, as any member of the Royal Family, when he is attending any event in the county in his official capacity.

 Correct forms of address for the Lord-Lieutenant

-Conversation: On formal occasions – Lord-Lieutenant, or Mrs Maw
+Conversation: On formal occasions – Lord-Lieutenant, or Mr Saddiq.